jdam710/ZoneBars/README.md

 It is designed for Retail WoW and targets the current client interface listed in `ZoneBars/ZoneBars.toc`.

-The entire addon is fully vibe coded, and i made it entirely for myself, so don't count on it being perfect at use at your own risk.
+The entire addon is fully vibe coded, and i made it entirely for myself, so don't count on it being perfect and use it at your own risk.
 Feel free to comment bugs, or fork it entirely to make it properly if you want.

 ## Features